3D Materials Lab: Tutorials

 corrdump -l=lat.in -ro -noe -nop -clus -2=4.5 -3=3.2; getclus

-1. -2 and -3 defines the cutoff radius for what are included as two- and three-body clusters based on the given lat.in structure
+1. -2 and -3 define the cutoff radius for what are included as two- and three-body clusters based on the given lat.in structure.
+Two-body cluster usually consider cations-cations distance, and three-body interaction consider cations-anion-cations.

 corrdump will create two files, sym.out and clusters.out, which will be needed for the monte carlo simulation.